rhysstever/Eona/Campaigns/Whispers In Opira/Campaign Ideas.md

 	- Casts a delayed fireball using subtle spell
 		- Can been seen with bat excrement and sulfur on their hands
 	- Blows up the entire room, killing many, maiming the few rest
+- PCs are in the room --> become suspects and must clear their name

 #Campaign